agusarif/my-jupyter-notebooks/README.md

 # my-jupyter-notebooks
-Collection of Jupyter Notebooks which I created.
+This repo is aplce to collect some Jupyter Notebooks which I created.